Photo credit: Coalition for the ICC

 In this article, the authors use the Kurdish conflict to analyze the understandings of Track I and II actors.
 In this context, Track I actors are members of parliament and Track II actors are scholars and journalists with proven knowledge and expertise of the Kurdish conflict.
 The authors build a study to compare Track II understandings against Track I understandings identified during earlier research by the same authors.
 In that study, the authors found Track I understandings to consist primarily of four viewpoints:

-- The problem stems from the abandonment of unity under Islam and the adoption instead of a Turkish nation-state ideology, denying Kurdish national identity.
+- Conservative-Religious: The problem stems from the abandonment of unity under Islam and the adoption instead of a Turkish nation-state ideology, denying Kurdish national identity.

 Track II understandings were developed by questioning a group of 21 scholars from Turkish universities and 20 journalists of diverse backgrounds.
 The authors presented each participant with statements relating to the conflict cause, conflict definitions, moral judgments, and conflict solutions and asked them to sort them into categories based on how little or how much they agreed with each statement.
 As a result, two main Track II viewpoints emerged:

 - Democracy and identity problems: In this viewpoint, the problem stems from issues over the identity, rights, and freedom of the Kurdish people.
 Turkey has historically made it hard for Kurds to assimilate and labeled Kurds as terrorists and outsiders, denying Kurdish culture and freedoms.
-These issues, as well as the lack of a fully implemented democracy and socioeconomic exploitation, contributed to identity problems within the Kurdish community.
+These issues, as well as the lack of a fully implemented democracy and socioeconomic exploitation, contributed to identity problems within the Kursidsh community.

 - Democracy and economy problems: In this viewpoint, the problem stems from an insufficiently implemented democracy that has denied rights, status, and representation to the Kurds.
 These democratic deficiencies have had economic consequences: relative to the rest of the country, the predominantly Kurdish region of southeastern Turkey is underdeveloped and has higher levels of unemployment.